kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 - I did get a little taste of it this week because we're going to a conference this month (a group of us) and our funding has to be separate because although I'm super involved with their group, I am not properly a student in their group, so my funding situation is a different department.
 So it's very circuitous, but this is the life.
 And to be honest, it's a small inconvenience for one of the best spaces I've been in, in a long time.
-- And just as those purusing careers in film (or Academia), it is difficult to make a dent in the world.
+- And just as those pursuing careers in film (or Academia), it is difficult to make a dent in the world.
 Things are unfair in both worlds, and some come in with advantages others don't.
 For example, I knew persons who came in with substantial access to funding, to start off by producing their own film (of course that they could put themselves in), and others who could barely afford a head shot, and had to work for whatever they could get.
 Similarly, there are some schools with staff working at the Oscars and those staff will recruit interns so those students have their initial experience on their resume as having worked at the Oscars (a huge deal); I have friends who have had this privilege.